Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Experiments

 \section{Experiments}

-We evaluate HCNN models on image classification and generation tasks and compare them against Euclidean and hybrid HNN counterparts.
+We evaluate hyperbolic models on image classification and generation tasks and compare them against Euclidean and hybrid HNN counterparts from the literature.
 To ensure a fair comparison, in every task, we directly translate a Euclidean baseline to the hyperbolic setting by using hyperbolic modules as one-to-one replacements.
-All experiments are implemented in PyTorch \citep{pytorch}, and we optimize hyperbolic models using adaptive Riemannian optimizers \cite{riemadam} provided by Geoopt \citep{geoopt2020kochurov}, with floating-point precision set to 32 bits.
-We provide detailed experimental configurations and results in Appendix \ref{apdx:exp_details}.
-To facilitate reproducibility and further exploration, we make the code of our experiments publicly available\footnote{\url{https://github.com/kschwethelm/HyperbolicCV}}.
+All experiments are implemented in PyTorch \citep{pytorch}, and we optimize hyperbolic models using adaptive Riemannian optimizers \citep{riemadam} provided by Geoopt \citep{geoopt2020kochurov}, with floating-point precision set to 32 bits.
+We provide detailed experimental configurations in Appendix \ref{apdx:exp_details} and ablation experiments in Appendix \ref{apdx:add_exp}.